AP Physics ⚛️

 This class adheres to the letter grading scale adopted here at Merit Academy.

-- All Other Formative Assignments = 20% of grade
+- All Other Assignments = 20% of grade

 Late Work and Resubmissions